Yvonneamg/Yvonneamg/README.md

 # Hi, I'm Yvonne 👋

-## Applied Mathematician | Credit Risk Analyst | Data Analyst
+## Applied Mathematician • Credit Risk Analyst • Data Analyst

-I am passionate about transforming data into actionable business insights through analytics, machine learning and visualization.
+I use mathematics, statistics and machine learning to solve business problems in credit risk, fraud detection and decision analytics.

 I have experience in credit risk underwriting and enjoy solving real-world problems using Python, SQL, Tableau, Power BI and statistical modelling.

-🎯 Currently seeking fully remote opportunities in:
+🎯 Currently seeking fully remote, hybrid or in person opportunities in:

 - Credit Risk Analytics
 - Data Analytics